set parameters

 ).

-We can also visualise the effect of normalisation on the UMAP, which shows that the images now overlap with each other to a much greater extent.
+We can also visualise the effect of normalisation on the UMAP, which shows that the cells from different images now overlap with each other to a much greater extent.

 set.seed(51773)